hendhamdi/PastaQuest/README.md

 This back-office system will be essential for streamlining restaurant management tasks.

+---

 ## ✅Conclusion

 This project aims to provide a seamless user experience for customers of PastaQuest while simplifying restaurant management.
 The initial phase of the project includes a user-facing website with menu, event, and reservation features.
 The future phases will include an admin dashboard for content management and reservation handling.

+---
+## ⚖️ License

+This project is distributed under the **MIT License** — you are free to reuse it for **educational or personal purposes**, provided that the original author is credited.

+---